 #Frequently Asked Questions

-#Why does my iPhone show No Service with strong signal nearby?
+Why does my iPhone show No Service with strong signal nearby?

-#Will resetting network settings delete my photos or apps?
+Will resetting network settings delete my photos or apps?

-#Can airplane mode actually fix No Service?
+Can airplane mode actually fix No Service?

-#Does No Service mean my SIM card is broken?
+Does No Service mean my SIM card is broken?

-#What does “Searching…” mean on my iPhone?
+What does “Searching…” mean on my iPhone?

-#Why does my iPhone lose service right after an iOS update?
+Why does my iPhone lose service right after an iOS update?

-iOS updates sometimes overwrite carrier settings or introduce cellular radio bugs.
-According to Apple’s iOS release notes archive, each release documents known connectivity issues.
-Check for a carrier settings update right after updating iOS.
+iOS updates sometimes overwrite the carrier settings file or introduce cellular radio bugs that the next point release cleans up.
+According to Apple’s iOS release notes archive, each release documents known connectivity issues alongside its security fixes.
+Always check Settings > General > About for a carrier update prompt within an hour of finishing the iOS install.

-#Can I use my iPhone at all when it says No Service?
+Can I use my iPhone at all when it says No Service?

-#Should I restore my iPhone to fix No Service?
+Should I restore my iPhone to fix No Service?